Laguna BelAir School

 Laguna BelAir Science School (LBASS, or BelAir) was a science and math oriented private school located in Santa Rosa City, Laguna, Philippines.
 The school's curriculum is patterned after that of the Philippine Science High School System.
 The school was founded on February 13, 1997, with an emphasis on science and mathematics.

-In March of 2021 due to the effects of the pandemic, they announced that they will be closing down the school year after 2021-2022.
+In March 2021 due to the effects of the pandemic, they announced that they will be closing down the school year after 2021-2022.
 It has been 25 years of service for the school.